 The Group's cash and cash equivalents are invested at short term market interest rates.
-As market rates are low the Group is not subject to significant cash flow interest rate risk and no sensitivity analysis is provided.
+As market rates are low, the Group is not subject to significant cash flow interest rate risk and no sensitivity analysis is provided.
 The Group is also not subject to significant fair value interest rate risk.
-No interest rate sensitivity has been presented in respect of the outstanding convertible loan note as it is considered not material.